eastgenomics/eggd_CANRISK_vcf/README.md

 - VCF from Sentieon (called against PRS bed as targets)
 - PRS file from CanRisk (https://canrisk.atlassian.net/wiki/spaces/FAQS/pages/35979266/What+variants+are+used+in+the+PRS)
-- Intervals file from CEN CNV calling (optional)
+- Segments file from CEN CNV calling (optional)

 ## How does this app work?